dx-ted-emea/Azure-Resource-Manager-Documentation/README.md

 ### Azure Resource Manager Community Documentation - Beta Version

-Main goal of that documentation is to provide full and consistent information about using Azure Resource Manager from beginning level and up to deep dive into many specifiec areas.
-This documentation is not replacement of existing MSDN or Azure.com articles, but contains all required information about that topic - all in one place, for each part of document there's a list of references where you may source information.
+Main goal of this documentation is to provide full and consistent information about using Azure Resource Manager from beginner level  up to deep dive into many specifiec areas.
+This documentation is not replacement of existing MSDN or Azure.com articles, but contains all required information about that topic - all in one place, for each part of document there's a list of references where you may find source information.

-We tried to make this document easy to read and simple to use - so hope you will find that doc useful.
+We tried to make this document easy to read and simple to use - so hope you will find it doc useful.
 To learn how to contribute to this document visit [Contributing](CONTRIBUTING.md) page.

 ---